flyingcircusio/doc/src/reference/security/software-vulnerabilities.md

   vectors are not relevant on our platform.
 - We might take other actions not listed here, depending on the situation.

+## NixOS 22.11 (upcoming)

+This is the currently actively maintained NixOS release that receives timely security updates.

+We update our platform with security updates every 2 weeks, but may update intermittently if high risk vulnerabilities become known.

-## NixOS 19.03
+## NixOS 22.05 (current)

-We actively monitor our code base and the packages that are actually installed on customer systems (excluding user environments) for matches against public vulnerability databases (i.e. NIST CVE).

-We perform a scan for new vulnerabilities once a week and create work tickets with different priorities based on multiple criteria of the vulnerability.

-As we included some packages from the upstream NixOS unstable branch we regularly keep this branch updated and thus include security fixed provided by the NixOS community in a timely manner.
+The NixOS community has stopped support for this distribution but we monitor security updates received on the 22.11 branch for potential backports in high risk situations.

-## NixOS 15.09 (outdated)
+## NixOS 21.11 and older (outdated)

 No security updates are provided.
-Customers in need of guaranteed security updates are advised to update to NixOS 19.03.
+Customers in need of guaranteed security updates are advised to update to NixOS 22.05

 ## Gentoo (outdated)